Get rid of your constraints and reparametrize: A study in NNLS and implicit bias: RELATED WORK --- EXTENDED

 The results we presented in Section \ref{sec:MainResults} unite two very different and (up to this point) independent lines of mathematical research: the decade-old question of how to solve NNLS in an efficient way and the rather recent question of what kind of implicit bias gradient descent exhibits.
-Before turning to a numerical evaluation of our theory, let us thus briefly review the existing literature on both sides.